K. Shanmugaratnam

 Kanagaratnam Shanmugaratnam (கனகரத்தினம் சண்முகரத்தினம்; 2 April 1921 – 28 July 2018), better known as K. Shanmugaratnam, was a Singaporean histopathologist considered Singapore's "father of pathology".
 He was known for his research on nasopharyngeal carcinoma and founded the Singapore Cancer Registry.

 Early life and education

 Born in Singapore in 1921, Shanmugaratnam was one of five children, and was of Ceylonese Tamil Hindu descent.
-His father was a teacher.
+His father, S. K. Ratnam, was a teacher.

 After his completing secondary school education at Victoria School, Shanmugaratnam enrolled into the King Edward VII College of Medicine in 1937, but his education was disrupted by World War II and the Japanese occupation.
 He eventually graduated in 1947.

 As an undergraduate, Shanmugaratnam was noted as a well-rounded student who excelled in cricket, won various academic prizes and served as president of the medical school students' union.

 Shanmugaratnam was awarded a fellowship and completed his doctorate at the University of London Postgraduate Medical School in 1957.